taeio/propmanv1/replit.md

 ### Tenant Dashboard (`/tenant`)
 - **Separate Interface**: Dedicated tenant-facing dashboard with distinct UI design (indigo color scheme vs. property manager's red/silver).
-- **Limited Functionality**: Tenants only have access to maintenance requests and settings (no access to projects, clients, finance, or notes).
+- **Limited Functionality**: Tenants only have access to rent payments, maintenance requests, and settings (no access to projects, clients, finance, or notes).
 - **No Navigation Sidebar**: Tenants do not see the standard sidebar/topbar navigation - they have a simplified interface.
 - **Simplified Request Form**: Maintenance request form without manual priority selection - priority is automatically assigned based on issue description.
 - **Request Tracking**: View all submitted maintenance requests with status updates and comments from property managers.
 - **Settings Integration**: Full access to profile settings (name, email) and theme preferences.
 - **Real-time Updates**: View status changes and comments on maintenance requests in real-time.
+- **Online Rent Payment**: Secure Stripe integration for PCI-compliant credit card payments with server-side validation, payment verification, and automatic payment recording.

 ### Authentication & Authorization
 - **Role-Based Access Control**: Users are assigned roles ("property_manager" or "tenant") during signup that determine dashboard access.